 - g.
 All projects involving facilities modifications need to be approved by the appropriate Director of Maintenance

 - h.
-Proposals need to be approved by your campus president; District projects need to be approved by Dr. Laurel Williamson
+Proposals need to be approved by your campus Provost; District projects need to be approved by Dr. Laurel Williamson